-The scientists at Factor Bioscience, working together with scientists at our affiliate, Novellus, Inc., discovered method for treating chronic pain by editing genes encoding voltage-gated sodium channels in cells of the central nervous system or peripheral nervous system.
+Our scientists developed a method for treating chronic pain by editing genes encoding voltage-gated sodium channels in cells of the central nervous system or peripheral nervous system.

-The Gene-Editing Therapies for Chronic Pain technology is protected by a pending international patent application (with plans to pursue patents in the U.S. and in other major market countries).
+Gene-Editing Therapies for Chronic Pain is protected by a pending international patent application (with plans to pursue patents in the U.S. and in other countries).

-- Direct, persistent treatment of affected neurons – monoallelic or biallelic knockout of the SCN9A gene (encoding Nav1.7) in vulnerable cells of the dorsal root ganglia
+- Achieve direct, persistent treatment of affected neurons – monoallelic or biallelic inactivation of the SCN9A gene (encoding Nav1.7) in vulnerable cells of the dorsal root ganglia

-- Combine with Factor’s High-Specificity Chromatin Context-Specific Gene-Editing Technology for high-specificity in vivo gene editing
+- Combine with Factor’s Chromatin Context-Sensitive Gene-Editing Endonuclease for high-specificity in vivo gene editing

 - Combine with Factor’s ToRNAdo™ Nucleic-Acid Delivery System for high efficiency in vivo delivery – proven delivery to primary neurons ex vivo and CNS in vivo